JustinWong98/blobfish-app/README.md

 - Creation of avatar models, making them customizable and reloadable by users.
 - Positioning of avatars, objects, and camera.
 - Updating facial expression using useFrame
+- FPS issues rendering 3D world in browser together with avatars in a browser environment

 ##### Simple-peer

 - Typically used for client-client video conferencing.
 Had to adapt this for transmitting user's position and head data.
 - Tried using the audio channel for transmitting both audio and avatar JSON data including avatar positioning and expression.
 Figured that a dedicated data channel has to be created between peers, this cannot be piggybacked.
+- Handling disconnection of peers

 <p align="right">(<a href="#top">back to top</a>)</p>